ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ⚡ **Improved**: Improves baseline performance of ShadowTraffic by about 25%.- ⚡ **Improved**: Replaces `string` templating library with Datafaker, resulting in much higher performance for string operations.- ⚡ **Improved**: Switches `S3` connection to use concurrent uploads.
+- ⚡ **Improved**: Improves baseline performance of ShadowTraffic by about 25%.
+- ⚡ **Improved**: Replaces `string` templating library with Datafaker, resulting in much higher performance for string operations.
+- ⚡ **Improved**: Switches `S3` connection to use concurrent uploads.
 Keys will begin uploading in serial order, but may complete out of order.

 ---